muzzie86/imaptools.com/README.md

 ## Working with StatCan Data for Canada

+**I Recommend that you read ALL the scripts and make adjustments to them as needed.
+Data and formats change from year to year and these scripts are what I actually executed in a prior year and may no longer be valid.
+Use them as a recipe for how you MIGHT be able to do it for the current year.**

 ### Download the Data

-There is also [geobase](https://open.canada.ca/data/en/dataset?keywords=GeoBase) and [CavVec](https://open.canada.ca/data/en/dataset?q=canvec&sort=&collection=fgp) data for Canada which includes StatCan and other Canada specific GIS resources.
+There is also [geobase](https://open.canada.ca/data/en/dataset?keywords=GeoBase) and [CanVec](https://open.canada.ca/data/en/dataset?q=canvec&sort=&collection=fgp) data for Canada which includes StatCan and other Canada specific GIS resources.
 These resource can augment the road network and boundary files when making maps.

 * [StatCan Geography](https://www12.statcan.gc.ca/census-recensement/2016/geo/index-eng.cfm) which links to documentation and data.
 * download [2019 NRN street data](http://www12.statcan.gc.ca/census-recensement/2011/geo/RNF-FRR/files-fichiers/lrnf000r19a_e.zip)